Aineasg/Tongfang-RGB-controller/README.md

 - Other Tongfang chassis laptops with ITE 8291

 ### Should Work On
-Any laptop with the ITE 8291 keyboard controller (USB ID: 048d:600b)
+Any laptop with the ITE 8291 keyboard controller (USB ID: 048d:600b).
+Fan control requires compatible ACPI methods — tested on X6RP57TW.

 ## 🔌 Adding Support for Your Laptop